NeoTec FLC round are now available off of the web store!

 The 20ga Schrifle™ Raptor™ Alv is a 270gr @1975fps High Performance non-sabot full bore size slug for rifled barrels.
 The 20ga Schrifle™ Neotec™ Copper 365gr (green) bore size slug @1800fps is a heavy hitter, max expanding slug with excellent weight retention.
 The 20ga Schrifle™ non-sabot rounds typically produces 12% less serious flyers than any other current sabot-discarding production round.

 The 20ga Schrifle™ round is the 3rd generation of a hunting slug design and is the ongoing result of over 5 years of research & development.
 The “out of the box thinking” that culminated into this unique design and was only made possible by the advancements in precision machining from the likes of an iso certified machine shop, plastic development, and new molding techniques.
 Most importantly, the quality control and consistency of the new gun powders over the last decade has vastly improved.

 The 1st generation of sabot slug was developed in the early 1980’s for police use.
-In the late 1980’s it was purchased & slightly redesigned by Bob Sowash (BRI) Company.
-Then bought out by Winchester & Federal and re-introduced for big game hunting with rifled barrels for the 1991/1992 hunting season.
+In the late 1980’s that design was purchased & slightly redesigned by Bob Sowash (the BRI – Company).
+Then bought out by a shared venture of Winchester & Federal and re-introduced for big game hunting with rifled barrels for the 1991/1992 hunting season.

 The 2nd Generation: The slug revolution took place over the next four years, (1993 thru 1996), by the industry in an effort to catch up with the accuracy of the TarHunt RSG-12 slug gun design introduced in 1992.
 The RSG-12ga would later on would be picked by Field & Stream Magazine (2009) as one of the 50 best guns ever designed, even when compared to the world’s best rifle designs.
 Even now, after 30 years THCR still remains the “World’s Leader in Slug Guns Accuracy”(1987-2018)”.